jku-win-dke/AISA-XMI-Mapper/README.md

 ### 3.3.2. aixm_5-1-1.xq

-The [aixm_5-1-1.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/plugins/aixm_5-1-1.xq) targets models based on [AIXM 5.1.1](http://www.aixm.aero/page/aixm-511-specification).
+The [aixm_5-1-1.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/plugins/aixm_5-1-1.xq) targets models which are based on [AIXM 5.1.1](http://www.aixm.aero/page/aixm-511-specification).
 First, GML basic elements may be added, then element by element of the extracted model subset is mapped.

 #### 3.3.2.1.
-GML basic elements for AIXM features
+GML basic Classes for AIXM features

 If the extracted model subset contains an element with stereotype "feature", the following basic elements are added to the result: